How to Survive the Google Ads Advanced Search Exam

 Some reassuring news is that a lot of the advanced material reviews what you’ve already learned in the fundamentals, so truthfully there is no reason to panic.
 With that said, preparation is still needed if you want to pass on your first try.
 Follow these five tips to take in the information without inheriting a huge migraine.

-5 Tips for Passing the Google AdWords Advanced Search Exam
+5 Tips for Passing the Google Ads Advanced Search Exam

 1. Don’t feel like you have to read EVERYTHING: If you’re like me, reading through pages upon pages of online content will sink you into a very deep sleep (no offense, Google!).
 When I looked into printing the study guides, I saw that the amount of paper it would take would kill a small forest.
 So I came up with a new strategy – skimming.
 As I said above, a lot of the material is review, so skim over the stuff you most likely already know, and read the other information in small chunks of time so you don’t overwhelm yourself with a screen-induced headache.